Forward Party of Utah: Political positions

+Electoral history

 2017 Utah congressional election

 On May 26, 2017, Jim Bennett attempted to apply as an affiliated candidate in Utah's 3rd congressional district special election, 2017, but the lieutenant governor's office rejected the application because the elections office had not had 30 days to finish certifying the new party.
 Bennett refused to register as an unaffiliated candidate.
 Utah's elections office certified the party on June 27, 2017.